elasticio/elasticio.github.io/content/_guides/managing-flows.md

 - [Flow versioning](#flow-versioning)

+All actions are available to users with the corresponding [permissions](/managing-user-roles-in-a-tenant).

 ## Start, Stop, Edit, Delete

 These basic actions may be done via the [UI](#start-stop-edit-delete-via-the-ui), and via the [API](#start-stop-edit-delete-via-the-api).
 Note that when you start a Flow, the latest [Flow version](#flow-versioning) is used.